khrome/whammo/README.md

 [![npm](https://img.shields.io/npm/dt/whammo.svg)]()
 [![Travis](https://img.shields.io/travis/khrome/whammo.svg)]()

-I found all the usual suspects gave me a bunch of cruft I may (or may not) use when what I really wanted was a lightweight library that could serve as the basis for a number of delivery strategies.
-Thus micro-serve was born.
-It handles request isolation, logging, errors and uses handlers registered against the prototcol (IE: 'http').
-As of 0.5.0 it now supports more complex configurations and handles everything with streams.
-This is a breaking change with previous versions.
-Plugins are intentionally incompatible with any kind of concat build process, at least for now.
+I find what I really want is a lightweight library that can serve as the basis for a number of delivery strategies, and often found myself using http directly.
+But that tends to be very verbose, so I wanted something a little neater... but without assuming everything... so I built this.
+It handles request isolation, logging, errors, supports many complex configurations and handles everything with streams.

-While the *return* happens according to the precedence you set, it's important to note: the processing of them all is in parallel streams, so work for this request is still being performed even during individual async waits.
+While the *return* happens according to the precedence you set, it's important to note: the processing of all actions is in parallel streams, so work for this request is still being performed even during individual async waits.

 Usage
 -----